-New, smaller rubbish bins are being introduced across Newport between April and June 2019.
+New, smaller rubbish bins have been introduced across Newport between April and June 2019.

-The new bins will limit each household to 120L of collected rubbish per fortnight, as opposed to the 180L bins most residents have at the moment.
+The new bins limit each household to 120L of collected rubbish per fortnight, as opposed to the 180L bins most residents had previously.

 We have to increase recycling rates to avoid heavy fines

-When you have your new bin you will have to follow the new waste and recycling scheme.
+Residents with a new bin now have to follow the new waste and recycling scheme.

 The Welsh Government has set targets for Newport City Council to recycle 64% of household waste by 2020 and 70% by 2025.